Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 `clock :: () -> s64                            #foreign libc;`

 The C library is here libc.
-Use the **#foreign_system_library** directive to specify as a constant a system file (library) for foreign functions.
+Use the **#foreign_system_library** directive to specify as a constant an OS system file (library) for foreign functions.
 For example, declare `libc` as: `libc :: #foreign_system_library "libc";`
 To use the Windows version of the C run time, specify:  `crt :: #foreign_system_library "msvcrt";`
 To use the Windows `kernel32` library, specify:         `kernel32 :: #foreign_system_library "kernel32";`

+## 29.3 Mapping a dynamic library
+Functions from a dynamic library (.dll/.so file) also need 2 #foreign directives to be specified.

 The **#foreign_library** directive specifies a file (library) for foreign functions.
 For example, if you want to use the `lz4` fast-compression C library in your Jai code, you specify it as:
 `lz4 :: #foreign_library "liblz4";`

+> Remark: Inside the "" you can write the full path to the library
+> The .dll must be copied next to the Jai .exe

-Then you declare the functions from that library you want to use, for example:
+Then you declare the functions (their signatures) from that library you want to use, for example:
 ```
 LZ4_compressBound :: (inputSize: s32) -> s32 #foreign lz4;
 LZ4_compress_fast :: (source: *u8, dest: *u8, sourceSize: s32, maxDestSize: s32, acceleration: s32) -> s32 #foreign lz4;
 LZ4_sizeofState :: () -> s32 #foreign lz4;
 ```
 You can also give them another name to use in Jai code like this:
 ```
 compress_bound :: (inputSize: s32) -> s32 #foreign lz4 "LZ4_compressBound";